minhphan03/minhphan03.github.io/_posts/2024-06-06-graduation.md

 So here I am, writing this entry, to remind myself to focus on my feelings and let them all out.
 Stop intellectualizing the idea of catch-22 or some other phenomenon that would certainly does not help me get out of the loop I'm stuck in.
 I already know, so the appropriate next step is processing and asking myself what to do to not waste my time lamenting over the fact that I am not going to gain any practical experience and escape the catch-22 situation trying to reason out why I need to self-pity myself to death.
 Learn to tolerate my messy side and develop a carthatic yet ugly emancipation of my psychological being so that I could exhaust any sadness and move on.
 If Kat's words are right, I can then truly get rid of any emotional residue left and motivate my self to put in some actual work.
 Hopefully.

-P/S: Here's a note from my therapist the day we had our last session two days ago.
+P/S: Here's a note from her the day we had our last session two days ago.
 Yesterday was my graduation day.
 To be frank, I was skeptical to post something somewhat private on here, but this is a great way for me to remember it.
 To Kat, from the bottom of my heart thank you so much for everything you did to me.

 ![Therapy "graduation" note](/assets/images/note.jpeg)
 <p style="text-align: center">Her handwriting is so neat !</p>